-You will implement this algorithm within a new method named huffmanSize in the Histogram class.
-This is because the array used in the Histogram class to store counts of the number of pixels for each of the brightness values is exactly the input needed by Huffman's algorithm --- a set of weights or counts.
+An appropriate place to add the huffmanSize method is the Histogram class.
+This is because the array storing the number of pixels for each of the 256 brightness values is exactly the input to Huffman's algorithm --- a set of weights or counts.
 To implement the algorithm, you'll want to do the following:

 - Copy all of the non-zero entries in the histogram array into a new weights array.
-The weights array should be created to have the same size as the histogram array. - Because computing the Huffman cost involves working with decreasingly smaller lists of weights, we will maintain a variable called remaining that reflects the current length of our array of weights. - Computing the Huffman cost involves both finding the position of and extracting a minimum value from an array of weights.
-It's easy to find the position of a minimum value, but to extract the minimum, while keeping the remaining elements in the array contiguous you'll need to use a little trick.
-Suppose your weight array contains 10 weights (i.e., the value of remaining is 10) and the minimum weight appears at index 3.
-The idea is to move the last weight (the one at index 9) to index 3 and then later decrement remaining.
-This means the array still has its original length, but by decrementing remaining your program can keep track of the fact that only 9 remaining values are of interest.

-- You will want to define two auxiliary methods named findMin and extractMin. findMin takes an array of integers weights and the integer remaining and returns the index of a minimum value in weights stored between index 0 and index remaining-1. extractMin takes an array of integers weights, and the integer remaining and returns an integer representing the minimum weight stored between index 0 and index remaining-1. extractMin takes an array of integers weights, and the integer remaining-1. extractMin should call findMin as a helper method.
-In addition, extractMin performs the little trick above to place the minimum element in position remaining-1.
-Notice that extractMin does not itself decrement remaining --- you'll have to do that yourself after calling extractMin. - huffmanSize should compute the Huffman cost by repeatedly calling extractMin until only a single weight remains in the array of weights.
-As should be clear by now, huffmanSize returns an int.
+The weights array should be created to have the same size as the histogram array. - Because computing the Huffman cost involves working with decreasingly smaller lists of weights, we will maintain a variable called distinct that reflects the current length of our array of weights.
+Why do this?
+Isn't it the case that weights has its own length member variable?
+That's true, but it will become clear in the next few bullets. - Computing the Huffman cost involves both finding the position of and extracting a minimum value from an array of weights.
+It's easy to find the position of a minimum value, but to extract the minimum, you'll need to use a little trick.
+Suppose your weight array contains 10 weights (i.e., the value of distinct is 10) and the minimum weight appears at index 3.
+The idea is to move the last weight at index 9 to index 3 and then later decrement distinct.
+This means the array still has its original length, but you can simulate shrinking the array size by using distinct as the simulated length in your iteration steps. - Call the new methods from above findMin and extractMin respectively. findMin takes an array of integers weights and the integer distinct and returns the index of a minimum value in weights. extractMin takes an array of integers weights, and the integer distinct and returns an integer representing the minimum weight. extractMin calls findMin as a subroutine.
+In addition, extract-Min performs the little trick above.
+Notice that extractMin does not itself decrement distinct ---- you'll have to do that yourself after calling extractMin. - huffmanSize should compute the Huffman cost by repeatedly calling extractMin until only a single weight remains in the array of weights.
+As should be clear by now, huffmanSize returns a double.